djpapzin/ai-based-south-african-id-recognition/README.md

 ## Notes

 - Dataset is properly organized and validated
-- All images standardized to 800x800
+- All images standardized to variable size with aspect ratio
-- Corner points included for better accuracy
+- Corner keypoints included for better accuracy
 - Category system handles both old and new IDs
 - Ready for model training phase